junxit/us-congress-bills-116/metadata.md

 - 2019-05-02 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-05-02 — The previous question was ordered pursuant to the rule.
 - 2019-05-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2019-05-06 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-05-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 79.